How to build data-focused tax compliance

 January 13, 2021

-Companies must also have greater operational resilience to deal with the current wave of uncertainty and disruption.
-From a fast-changing regulatory environment, to tech disruption, to the COVID-19 pandemic and Brexit, tax functions need to be able to respond swiftly and use the valuable data they have to help the business.
+Companies are also striving for greater operational resilience to deal with the current wave of uncertainty and disruption.
+From a fast-changing regulatory environment, to tech disruption, to the COVID-19 pandemic and Brexit, tax functions need to be able to respond swiftly and use the valuable data they have to help the wider business.

 Simply maintaining business as usual is no longer enough (and this is difficult enough in itself).
 Tax functions must gather data, model scenarios and provide decision makers in the business with the information they need to weigh up risks and ensure compliance and peace of mind.